getreu/tp-note/docs/source/tpnote--manual.md

   markup language.
 Please refer to [Tp-Note's man-page] to learn how to change its templates in the configuration file.

   In addition, _Tp-Note_ comes with a build in note viewer which is optional and independent from its core functionality.
-When _Tp-Note_ opens a note file, it choses depending on the file extension which Renderer to launch for which markup language.
-It is possible to change this association in _Tp-Note_'s configuration file.
-Please refer to the [Tp-Note's man-page] for details.
+When _Tp-Note_ opens a note file, it detects the markup language through the note file extension and launches the associated builtin markup renderer.
+The whole process can be customized in _Tp-Note_'s configuration file.
+Please refer to [Tp-Note's man-page] for details.

 ### Chose your favourite text editor and make it default

 * Your preferred text editor is not *Notepad*?
 Change it![^1]

-  Note-taking with _Tp-Note_ is more fun with a good markup (Markdown) text editor, although any Unicode text editor will do (even Notepad >= Windows 10-update 1903). _Tp-Note_ is preconfigured to work with:
+  Note taking with _Tp-Note_ is more fun with a good markup (Markdown) text editor, although any Unicode text editor will do (even Notepad >= Windows 10-update 1903). _Tp-Note_ is preconfigured to work with: